N-H-Arif/Gold-Price-Prediction-ML/README.md

 # Overview

-Built a Gold Price Prediction using Machine Learning with Python.
+Built a Gold Price Prediction Model using Machine Learning with Python.

 For this Prediction, used a Random Forest Regressor.

 ## Dataset